Drifter-Supremo/gorlea-snap-tales/memory-bank/systemPatterns.md

 ## System Architecture

 - **Frontend:** React.js with TypeScript, using Tailwind CSS and Shadcn UI for styling and components.
 React Router manages navigation, and React Query handles data fetching and caching.
-- **Backend:** Firebase (Authentication, Firestore, Storage) and GPT 4.1 API integration for AI story generation.
+- **Backend:** Firebase (Authentication, Firestore, Storage) and OpenAI GPT-4.1 API integration for AI story generation.
 - **Mobile-First Design:** All UI components and layouts are optimized for mobile devices, with responsive design principles applied throughout.

 ## Key Technical Decisions

 - Use of Firebase for authentication, storage, and real-time database to accelerate development and leverage managed services.
-- Integration of GPT 4.1 for advanced AI-driven story generation, including image analysis and genre-specific prompt engineering.
+- Integration of OpenAI GPT-4.1 for advanced AI-driven story generation, including image analysis and genre-specific prompt engineering.
 - Adoption of React Query for efficient data management and caching.
 - Modular component structure for maintainability and scalability.
 - Use of Firebase SDK for all storage operations to avoid CORS issues.
+- Implementation of genre-specific prompts for tailored AI story generation.

 ## Design Patterns in Use